 When you see why some kids that go to Shichida or Heguru achieve so much, it is because they practice a lot at home.
 So yes, these kids see more than 1000 flashcards per lesson (a day).

-Do support me by "buy me a coffee" and connect with me.
+Do support me by "buy me a coffee" and connecting with me.